mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   human being in every possible world.
 Ingenious though it was, Molina's solution was unpopular not only among Protestians but also among his Catholic co-religionists.

+## Giordano Bruno

+* Two features of Bruno's system have caught the attention of historians and
+  scientists: his adoption of the Copernican hypothesis, and his postulation of multiple universes.
+Bruno accepted that it was the earth that went round the sun, and not the sun that went round the earth.
+He went on to develop Copernicus' ideas in a bold and dramatic manner.
+The earth was not the center of the universe: but neither was the sun.
+Our sun is just one star among others, and in boundless space there are many solar systems.
+No sun or star can be called the center of the universe, because all positions are relative.